kyma-project/eventing-manager/docs/user/resources/subscription-cr.md

     maxInFlightMessages: "10"
 ```

+## Subscription Status

+The `status.ready` field shows the overall readiness of the Subscription.
+If `false`, check the `status.conditions` array for details.
+The most important condition is of type Ready.

 ## Custom Resource Parameters

-This table lists all the possible parameters of a given resource together with their descriptions:
+The following table lists all the possible parameters of the Subscription CR:

 <!-- TABLE-START -->
 ### Subscription.eventing.kyma-project.io/v1alpha2